leahfilkin-myob/RefactoringKata/things-we-value/technical/programming/unix-command-line.md

-# The Basics of Linux

-Linux is one of the most well-used operating systems for production applications across the globe.
-Originally released for free in 1991, now it has several million contributors all putting their collective will into making one of the most secure, and reliable platforms in use today.
+# Unix Command Line

 ## The Basics

-[Linux](http://www.ee.surrey.ac.uk/Teaching/Unix/unixintro.html) is composed of several object primitives which make up an operating system.
-Understand what a file, directory, and process is in the world of Linux.

-[The Command Line Interface](http://www.ee.surrey.ac.uk/Teaching/Unix/unix1.html) is the primary method of interacting with Linux - even as graphical interfaces exist.
+[The Command Line Interface](http://www.ee.surrey.ac.uk/Teaching/Unix/unix1.html) is the primary method of interacting with a Unix OS - even as graphical interfaces exist.
 Through your career, you will need to navigate modify, and create directory.

 [File manipulation](http://www.ee.surrey.ac.uk/Teaching/Unix/unix2.html) is also a critical bit.
 Know how to copy, move, or remove files.

+[Unix](http://www.ee.surrey.ac.uk/Teaching/Unix/unixintro.html) is composed of several object primitives which make up an operating system.
+Understand what a file, directory, and process is in the world of Unix.

 ## Checkpoint: Exercise 1